The purpose of this policy is to define the Terms of Reference (TOR) for the Finance, Audit and Risk Management Committee (FARM) of the Board.

 11. Policy Review and Currency

 This policy will be reviewed every year from the last approval date, or when there is a significant change in the intent of the policy.
 A review will determine these TOR’s continuing adequacy for current circumstances.
-This policy remains valid and applicable notwithstanding if it is overdue for review.

 Date of effect